gustavomartinezba/GettingAndCleaningDataCourseProject-GustavoMartinez/README.md

 * To select those columns with "mean" in them.
 * To summarize each (feature) column using the "mean" function after grouping by activity and subject.

 I chose the second since the result is a smaller (nicer) data set.
+This produces, in fact, "means of means" and "means of standard deviations", but I see no reason why those wouldn't be interesting for an analysis.